Customer grumbles about Viennese café and shows receipt - price for cappuccino causes a stir

 Café visitor scolds – Twitter users are annoyed

 The angry tweet met with little understanding.
-Criticism rains down and many Twitter users react rather annoyed:
+Criticism is pouring down and many Twitter users are rather annoyed:

 - “Recommend filter coffee from your own machine at home.
 Don’t understand how you can be surprised afterwards.
 Don’t you all look at the map first?
 I mean, you are responsible, adult people.
 That borders on stupid.”